-- CRIM 6739 Graduate Internship Credit Hours: 3 - CRIM 6839 Master's Project Research Credit Hours: 3 - CRIM 6939 Master's Thesis Research Credit Hours: 3 two consecutive semesters for a total of 6 hours.
+- CRIM 6739 Graduate Internship Credit Hours: 3 - CRIM 6839 Master's Project Research Credit Hours: 3 - CRIM 6939 Master's Thesis Research Credit Hours: 3

+Students choosing one these three options must complete 3 hours per semester for two consecutive semesters for a total of 6 hours.
 Students choosing one of these options must also select an additional 9 hours of electives from Criminology and/or other relevant disciplines with approval of an academic adviser for a total of 36 degree hours.